rohitsingh2010/Git-and-GitHub-notes-/README.md

 * **README.md:** A user manual or description for your repository.
 * **Git Ignore:** A file used to skip specific files or folders (like `target` or system configs) from Git operations.
 * **Handling Conflicts:** When multiple developers modify the same code, you must manually resolve conflicts before committing and pushing.

+ **concurrent development and merge conflicts**:

+### Concurrent Development & Conflicts
+* **Collaborative Workflow:** A common professional scenario where multiple developers (e.g., *John* and his colleague) work simultaneously on the same project and, specifically, the same *Java* (file) class file and same line in the **central repository** so confilict will occur.
+* **The Nature of Conflicts:** When two developers modify the same file and same lines of code at a same time, *Git* cannot automatically decide which version is correct.
+This results in a **merge conflict** will occurs.
+* **Managing Reality:** expected part of the software development lifecycle when working in a team.
+It is not necessarily an error, but a signal that human intervention is needed.

+### The Resolution Process
+If a conflict occurs, follow these steps to resolve it:
+1. **Acknowledge the Conflict:** Typically identified when a `git pull` operation fails due to discrepancies between the local and central versions. in code- (`<<<<<<<`, `=======`, `>>>>>>>`).
+Leaving these in the file will cause syntax errors or compiler breaks
+2. **Manual Intervention:** Developers must open the conflicted file, compare the changes, and manually choose or merge the correct code logic.
+3. **Finalize Integration:** Once the manual edits are made, you must save, **commit** the resolution, and then **push** the changes to the central repository to complete the sync.
+**To better understand the resolution process described between** here are the specific **Git commands** you must use to handle conflicts in a collaborative environment:

+### Conflict Resolution Workflow

+When multiple developers modify the same file and same lines, your `git push` will be rejected.
+Follow these steps to resolve it:

+1.  **Identify the Conflict:** Run `git pull` to fetch and attempt to merge the latest changes from the central repository.
+When the conflict occurs, Git will halt the operation and mark the affected files.
+2.  **Manually Edit:** Open the conflicted files.
+Look for the "junk characters" (markers Git inserts) and decide which code to keep.
+3.  **Check Status:** Use `git status` to verify which files are currently in a conflicted state.
+4.  **Add Resolved Files:** Once you have manually fixed the code, run `git add <filename>` (or `git add .`) to move the resolved file from the working tree to the staging area.
+5.  **Commit the Fix:** Run `git commit -m "conflict resolved"` to save the resolution to your local repository.
+6.  **Push the Changes:** Finally, run `git push` to send your clean, merged code to the central repository.

+### Key Command Summary
+* **`git pull`**: Downloads the latest changes from the remote server.
+If you lack the latest code before pushing, this is the command that triggers the conflict detection .
+   **`git status`** | Lists all unmerged paths and identifies exactly which files require manual review.
+**`git diff`** Shows line-by-line differences between local changes and incoming changes before editing.
+* **`git add`**: Required to tell Git that you have finished manually resolving the conflict and the file is ready for the next step. **git add <filename>  Or stage all resolved files: git add**.
+* **`git commit`**: Finalizes the resolution locally with a clear message explaining that the conflict was resolved.
+* **`git push`**: Pushes your successfully integrated code to the central repository so other team members can see your work.